pranavbala3/Intelligent-Document-Processing-Agent/README.md

 2. **Information Extraction Module**: Utilizes NLP techniques to extract structured information such as titles, abstracts, sections, tables, and references.
 3. **Query Processing Module**: Implements a Retrieval-Augmented Generation (RAG) model to handle intelligent queries by retrieving relevant context and generating responses based on user inputs.

+### Rationale on Why I Used a RAG-Based Approach:
+This came down to a few main points:

+1. By retrieving relevant document segments before generation, RAG significantly reduces hallucinations and factual errors compared to strictly generative approaches.
+2. RAG enables traceability between generated answers and source material, improving user trust and facilitating verification.
+3. Rather than processing entire documents for each query, RAG identifies and processes only the most relevant sections, reducing computational overhead.

 ## Information Extraction and Query Processing Steps

 ### Information Extraction
 - PDFs are processed using `page_processor.py` and `document_parser.py`.
-The pipeline extracts text, preserves structural components such as tables, figures and references.
+The pipeline extracts text and preserves structural components such as tables, figures and references.
 - This is a hybrid approach: First, use text extraction libraries to extract text from documents.
 Then, identify whether additional processing is needed based on certain characteristics:
   *   detection of grid-like structure via computer vision techniques
   *   whitespace pattern analysis